matrix-org/matrix-spec-proposals/proposals/1779-open-governance.md

 Responsibilities include:

- * Reviewing Matrix Spec Change proposals and Spec PRs
+ * Reviewing Matrix Spec Change proposals and Spec PRs.

- * Contributing to and reviewing reference implementations of Matrix Spec Change proposals
+ * Contributing to and reviewing reference implementations of Matrix Spec Change proposals.

- * Shepherding Matrix Spec Changes on behalf of authors where needed
+ * Shepherding Matrix Spec Changes on behalf of authors where needed.

- * Triaging Matrix Spec issues
+ * Triaging Matrix Spec issues.

- * Coordinating reference implementations
+ * Coordinating reference implementations.

- * Ensuring the code of conduct for +matrix:matrix.org community rooms is maintained and applied
+ * Ensuring the code of conduct for +matrix:matrix.org community rooms is maintained and applied.

 If members are absent (uncontactable) for more than 8 weeks without prior agreement, they will be assumed to have left the project.